Small-cell carcinoma: Immunotherapy

-Despite updated data showing 30% more people with extensive stage small cell lung cancer are alive at 24 months compared to those who received chemotherapy alone, Canadian regulator had rejected to fund Tecentriq for extensive stage small-cell lung cancer "as too costly" followed by United Kingdom also citing "drug’s cost-effectiveness."
+Canadian regulator rejected funding Tecentriq (Atezolizumab) for extensive-stage small-cell lung cancer in 2020 "as too costly" followed by the United Kingdom also citing "drug's cost-effectiveness."

 Radiation therapy

 Chest radiation helps SCLC patients live longer by killing cancer cells and helping prevention of cancer recurrence.
-Another type of radiation, prophylactic cranial radiation, prevents central nervous system recurrence and can improve survival in patients with good performance status who have had a complete response or a very good partial response to chemoradiation in LD or chemotherapy in ED.
+Another type of radiation, prophylactic cranial radiation, prevents central nervous system recurrence and can improve survival in patients with good performance status who have had a complete response or very good partial response to chemoradiation in LD or chemotherapy in ED.

 In case of relapse

-If small cell lung cancer comes back after treatment, the following combination of drugs may be used as a salvage therapy:
+If small cell lung cancer comes back after treatment, the following combination of drugs may be used as salvage therapy: